 Now the Foundation is moving in to a new phase- an all-volunteer period where we will primarily evaluate how to best meet our ongoing mission of improving health for the people of Washington into the future.
 As the nation adjusts to new realities of health and health care, and we reconcile how to leverage our new and different level of resources, we expect that the Washington Health Foundation will, once again and when the time is right, resume new, unique and powerful ways to improve the health of the people of Washington, and perhaps the Nation.

 Our Board will manage the Foundation through this new phase.
-Kelly Griffin will serve as a Board member and as our new Executive Director.
-Please don’t hesitate to contact any of us with your questions or other input as we move through this period.
+Please don’t hesitate to contact us with your questions or other input as we move through this period.
 And we look forward to continuing to the time when we can resume making an impact on health sometime in the future.

 For better health,